 So what does this get us?
 Continuous Situational Awareness and Execution

 First we’re able to operate with an operational tempo that enables us to serve our customers better and respond to competitive encounters intelligently.

 Secondly our awareness of the environment gives us the ability to serve and deliver with a level insight that tilts the competitive field in our direction most of the time.

 We don’t believe this is the way to do things for everyone - it may not be, but we do know that we must continuously sharpen our edges and adapt faster than others to keep being successful.

-Thank you for your time and attention for reading, how are you going to change the way you look at your data driven processes now?
+Thank you for your time for reading, how are you going to change the way you look at your data-driven processes now?